HannahIgboke/Danny-s-Diner-Business-analysis/README.md

 6. Which item was purchased first by the customer after they became a member?

 A customer becomes a member after registration.
-After Customer A became a memeber he ordered ramen while customer B ordered sushi.
+After Customer A became a member he ordered ramen while customer B ordered sushi.
 Customer C is yet to become a member.

 ![Solution_6](Images/Solution_six.PNG)